Avi-Kenny/SimEngine/docs/docs/parallelization.md

 sim %<>% summary()
 ```

 To run this code on a CCS, we must wrap in the *run_on_cluster()* function.
 To use this function, you must break your code into three blocks, called *first*, *main*, and *last*.
-The code in the *first* block will run only once, setting up the simulation object and saving it in the filesystem of your CCS.
+The code in the *first* block will run only once, and will set up the simulation object.
+When this is done, *simba* will save the simulation object in the filesystem of your CCS.
 The code in the *main* block will run for every simulation replicate, and will have access to the simulation object you created in the *first* block.
 Typically, the code here will just include a single call to *run()*, as illustrated below.
 Finally, the code in the *last* block will run after all your simulation replicates have finished running, and after **simba** has automatically compiled the results into your simulation object.
 Use the *run_on_cluster()* function as follows:

 ```R
 library(simba)